 Fellows complete a four-year combined Anatomic and Clinical Pathology residency or a three-year residency in pathology or dermatology prior to the program.
 Salaries are commensurate with your level of training.

-Assistant Professor of Pathology and Dermatology
+Professor of Pathology and Dermatology

 Director, Dermatopathology Fellowship Program